james2doyle/ohdoylerules.com/content/web/wordpress-wp-content-500-errors.md

----
++++
-Title: "Fixing Wordpress wp-content 500 Errors"
+title = "Fixing Wordpress wp-content 500 Errors" date = "2015-09-29"
-Date: "2015-09-29"
-Category: "Web"
+category = "Web"
-Template: "post"
+template = "post.html"
-Description: "How to fix the issue where Wordpress wp-content assets are throwing 500 errors"
-Keywords: ["wordpress", "wp", "content", "error", "500", "misconfigure", "hack", "upload", "index", "htaccess", "apache"]
+description = "How to fix the issue where Wordpress wp-content assets are throwing 500 errors" [taxonomies] keywords = ["wordpress", "wp", "content", "error", "500", "misconfigure", "hack", "upload", "index", "htaccess", "apache"]
----
++++

 Yesterday, a friend emailed me about her Wordpress site acting crazy.
 For some reason all the site assets weren't loading and were returning 500 errors.